 If you think same-sex couples face enormous cultural and social stressors, you'd be right.
 And the Gottman research took on the task to try and understand exactly what kind of strengths, vulnerabilities, and adaptations are found in this pairing of both lesbian couples and gay relationships.
-And there are particular features that make these relationships stable.
+And there are features that make these relationships stable.

 While there are similarities across all kinds of couples, whether gay or straight, there are some unique qualities like humor and the ability to regulate during a fight, that are especially important to same-sex couples.

 Fairness & power-sharing may be more common and important in gay and lesbian relationships than in straight ones.